 Studies indicate that greater interaction and social relationships help seniors enjoy a higher quality of life and even live longer!
 Most experience better sleep, feel more alert and fit to perform daily activities on their own.

 Seniors who live alone may become socially isolated, depressed or suffer from mental or chronic ill health.
 Through our Community Enablement Project (CEP), we draw residents out, and journey with them to discover their capacity for building friendships, shared values and interests.
-Our befrienders under the Community Befriending Programme provide psychosocial support to vulnerable seniors while the CREST team continues to engage residents with knowledge on mental health and run activities to upkeep their general well-being.
+Our befrienders under the Neighbourhood Care Networks at [email protected] 433 provide a range of support to reach out to vulnerable seniors while the CREST team continues to engage residents with knowledge on mental health and run activities to upkeep their general well-being.

 “Whether it is exercising together or bonding over a meal, residents can learn to step out of their comfort zone to recharge themselves and learn to contribute to society.
 We want to help them discover their interests and strengths, connect with residents in their neighbourhood and empower them to support the needs of seniors.” …Mr Kavin Seow, Senior Director, Elderly Group, TOUCH Community Services